sisong/HDiffPatch/README.md

 additional, if you have the new file locally & not the old file, but can get a hash certificate file(.hsyni) of the old file, you can also create a hpatchz format patch file(usage scenario like [rsync]); see the demo cmdline **hsign_diff** in [hsynz].

-NOTE: *This library does not deal with file metadata, such as file last wirte time, permissions, link file, etc...
+NOTE: *This library does not deal with file metadata, such as file last write time, permissions, link file, etc...
 To this library, a file is just as a stream of bytes; You can extend this library or use other tools.*

 [HDiffPatch]: https://github.com/sisong/HDiffPatch